-Checking at the trim level of your automobile is another approach to figure out what sort of engine it has.
+Checking at the trim level of your automobile is another approach to figuring out what sort of engine it has.
 Every trim level may well have a new engine, but if you know your car’s year, brand, model, and trim, you can search for the engine on the web.

 How do you know if the spark plugs you bought are compatible with your car?

-A compliance test is the best approach to identify spark plugs that are appropriate for your specific car.
+A compliance test is the best approach to identifying spark plugs that are appropriate for your specific car.
 Amazon features a parts compatibility checker that you can use to constrain your search for parts that are suitable for your specific vehicle by putting in the make and model.

 If you’re in a rush, you may also simply go to your local automotive parts store and ask them to determine which spark plugs are safe for your vehicle.